 Empirical research in humans and animals shows that task proficiency often increases nonlinearly with experience and stabilizes at an expert level (reviewed in Dukas 2019).
 However, these results are derived from models that assume the same increase in expertise for each individual, and the data from these studies does not include repeated measures of individual success through time.
-In contrast, our analyses revealed that there was no population increase in expertise; instead, individual predators in DBD displayed distinct patterns of expertise acquisition.
+In contrast, our analyses revealed that there was no population level increase in expertise over time; instead, individual predators in DBD displayed distinct patterns of expertise acquisition.
 For instance, many predators increased their success (Figure S1A), but others displayed a decrease in success (Figure S1B) or no change in success at all with experience.
-We predicted that this would occur because predators should differ in the type of prey that they encounter, as some may be easier to capture than others.
+We predicted that this could occur because predators should differ in the type of prey that they encounter, as some may be easier to capture than others.
 This is often the case in nature as prey can use variety of defenses such as physical armaments, toxins, camouflage, or antipredator behaviours to escape predation (Brodie III and Brodie Jr. 1999, Bowen et al. 2002, Brodie and Wilkinson 2010, Carey and Wahl 2011, Nomura et al. 2011).
 However, prey speed in our study did not shape individual differences in expertise acquisition by predators, even if predators differed in the prey that they encountered.
 This was unexpected, because prey speed is an important predictor of predator success in this system as well as in others (Walker et al. 2005, Kelley and Magurran 2011, Fraser Franco et al. 2022).
 Despite that other antipredator tactics may mediate these individual responses by predators, it is likely that individual differences in motivation and perseverance, attention span, or memory retention were also major causes (Warburton 2003, Morand-Ferron et al. 2016, Dukas 2019).
 For instance, a persevering predator may increase its success much more steadily than an unmotivated predator that quickly abandons a chase.
 Another factor that may explain differences in the development of expertise is the time delay between hunting events.
 For example, a predator that played 300 matches in the span of six months might forget more critical information (e.g. prey escape patterns or muscle memory) than one that played 300 matches in the span of 6 days.
 While this has not been formally tested, a greater delay between exposure events is hypothesized to attenuate or even negate the relationship between cumulative experience and success (Endler 1991, Wright et al. 2022).

 Changes in individual hunting specialization with experience and consequences for predator-prey interactions